Managed IT Services versus ad-hoc

 – Database and open file protection, database log truncation and integrity

-– Database maintenance and server defragmentation plans
+– Database maintenance plans

 – Storage of replicated data that both protects and organises data so that it can be easily and quickly recovered